ujw0l/ctcl-image-gallery/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 Gutenberg block to add  image gallery

 	== Description ==
-This plugins lets you add
+	This plugins lets you add  image gallery with gutenberg block

+	== Installation ==

 	This section describes how to install the plugin and get it working.

 1. Upload the plugin files to the `/wp-content/plugins/ctcl-image-gallery` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress